-During this past year, despite the inability to hold its regular monthly workshops in collaboration with the Cook County, we provided virtual seminars and presentations to hundreds of entrepreneurs and existing businesses on how-to-do business with the government.
-Providing in great detail our procurement process, resources and expert advise on how to become a successful participant in government contracting.
+During this past year, we held quarterly workshops virtually, in collaboration with the Cook County.
+In addition, we provided virtual seminars and presentations to hundreds of entrepreneurs and existing businesses on how-to-do business with the government.
+Instructing in detail our procurement process, resources and expert advise on how to become a successful participant in government contracting.